FilFL: Client Filtering for Optimized Client Participation in Federated Learning: FilFL Convergence Analysis

-\begin{assumption} Assume $\mathcal{A}_t$ contains a subset of $K$ indices randomly selected with replacement according to the sampling probabilities $p_1, \cdots, p_N$, with simple averaging for aggregation \footnote{A theoretical analysis of this sampling scheme was provided in \cite{li2019convergence}.}. \end{assumption} Limited to realistic scenarios (for communication efficiency and low straggler effect), FilFL samples a subset $\mathcal{A}_t$ from the filtred-in set filters-in set $\mathcal{S}_t^f$ and then only perform updates on them.
+\begin{assumption} Assume $\mathcal{A}_t$ contains a subset of $K$ indices randomly selected with replacement according to the sampling probabilities $p_{i}^{'}=1/|\mathcal{S}^f|$, with simple averaging for aggregation \footnote{A theoretical analysis of this sampling scheme was provided in \cite{li2019convergence}.}. \end{assumption}

+Limited to realistic scenarios (for communication efficiency and low straggler effect), FilFL samples a subset $\mathcal{A}_t$ from the filtred-in set $\mathcal{S}^f$ and then only performs updates on them.
 This makes the analysis intricate since $\mathcal{A}_t$ varies each $E$ steps.
 However, we can use an approach similar to the one used in \cite{li2019convergence} to circumvent this difficulty.
 We assume that FilFL activates all clients at the beginning of each round and then uses the parameters maintained in only a few sampled clients to produce the next-round parameter.
 It is clear that this updating scheme is equivalent to the original.